gremau/EarthSciNotebook/niwot_girdling/niwot_labeldecomp_overview.md

 ## Hypotheses

-- Winter decomposition and associated soil `^`13`^`CO`~`2`~efflux are reduced in low snowpack years (simulated by snow removal), and this effect is correlated with lower soil temperatures and a shorter snow-covered period.
+- Winter decomposition and associated soil ^13^CO~2~ efflux are reduced in low snowpack years (simulated by snow removal), and this effect is correlated with lower soil temperatures and a shorter snow-covered period.
-- Control snowpack plots will have longer periods of below-snow decomposition, and shorter periods of growing-season soil drought, leading to greater cumulative decomposition and soil `^`13`^`CO`~`2`~during the experiment.
+- Control snowpack plots will have longer periods of below-snow decomposition, and shorter periods of growing-season soil drought, leading to greater cumulative decomposition and soil ^13^CO~2~ during the experiment.
-- Labeled carbon compounds will be more rapidly added to stable fractions of the soil organic matter in control snowpack treatments.`
+- Labeled carbon compounds will be more rapidly added to stable fractions of the soil organic matter in control snowpack treatments.

 ## Experimental design